digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``UNIX_MICROSECONDS_TO_TIMESTAMP : 'Int64' → 'Date'``

   Converts the integer in a timestamp.
-Throws an error in case of overflow.
+Throws an ``ArithmeticError`` exception in case of overflow.

 * ``DATE_TO_UNIX_DAYS : 'Date' → 'Int64'``